Bescot Stadium railway station

 Bescot Stadium railway station serves the Bescot area of Walsall in the West Midlands of England.
-(The station is located in the borough of Sandwell, although it can only be reached from within the borough of Walsall.)
-The station, and most trains serving it are operated by West Midlands Railway with some services being operated by London Northwestern Railway.
+The station is located in the borough of Sandwell, although it can only be reached from within the borough of Walsall.
+The station, and most trains serving it, are operated by West Midlands Railway.

 History

 An earlier station was opened nearby as Bescot Bridge in 1837 by the Grand Junction Railway but was later renamed Wood Green (Old Bescot).

-A station was subsequently opened as Bescot on the current site on 1 May 1850, it was renamed to Bescot Junction in August 1850.
+A station was subsequently opened as Bescot on the current site on 1 May 1850; it was renamed as Bescot Junction in August 1850.

 The line through the station was electrified in 1966 as part of the London Midland Region's electrification programme.
 The actual energization of the line from Coventry to Walsall through Aston took place on 15 August 1966.